osuosl/ganeti_webmgr/docs/source/getting_started/installing.rst

     $ sudo cp /path/to/gwm/scripts/vncauthproxy/init-systemd /lib/systemd/system/vncauthproxy.service
     $ sudo systemctl enable vncauthproxy

-The script does not currently support variables, so if you want VNC AuthProxy to listen on a different port or interface, or your installation does not live in ``/opt/ganeti_webmgr/``, you will need to edit the service file directly.
+The script supports variables for PIDFILE, LOGFILE, PORT, and INTERFACE, which can be set in '/etc/defaults/vncauthproxy'.

+To set the location of the ``twistd`` daemon to somewhere other than ``/opt/ganeti_webmgr/bin/twistd``, it is at this time necessary to modify the service file directly.

 Minimum Configuration
 ---------------------